twils0/styled-inline-additions/README.md

 Maybe, you just need to convert styles from a Javascript object to a CSS string, and you don't mind styled-inline-additions' unique syntax.

-## Versioning
+### Version

-v0.4.0-alpha - not yet production ready, but seems to work; please let me know what you think!
+v0.5.2-alpha - not yet production ready, but seems to work; please let me know what you think!

-## Getting Started
+### Getting Started

 styled-inline-additions looks for two props: 'addString' and 'addObject'.